AYJACKSON-ICS4U/introductory-arduino-assignment-jordan/README.md

 We added another button and used the same wire pattern as for the other button.
 Now the LED can be controled with two different buttons.

+We added a second resistor to see if it would make the LED dimmer, but we couldn't really notice a difference.
+When you remove all resistors though, the LED is very bright.

 ## Questions
 How do you code the light so that it stays on when pressed?